 As standard there are four different snowboard hole patterns for bindings; 4x4, 2x4, Burton 3D, and Burton Channel.
 3D and Channels options are specific to Burton boards and will usually only take Burton bindings too.

-For more help and advice specific to your skiing needs, visit your nearest Snow and Rock store for expert advice.
+For more help and advice specific to your skiing or snowboarding needs, visit your nearest Snow and Rock store for expert advice.